 - modernised systems of reverse control and engine vibration state monitoring have been developed;

-- the SRPPZ-2000 ground proximity warning system installed;
+- the SRPPZ-2000 ground proximity warning system was installed;

 - A826 inertial navigation system upgraded;